Martibis/256ART-generative-art-template/README.md

 ```

 By setting the `window.rendered` property, you are providing 256ART with a signal to capture the rendered canvas and generate an image preview.
 Providing image previews is needed for front-ends as they may not be able to render multiple "live rendering" of the art script, especially when the artworks are resource-intensive.
 The image previews make it easier for front-ends to display your generative art without the performance overhead of rendering the artwork live.

+### Batch Artwork Generator

+When your `artwork-p5.js` or `artwork.js` and your `traits.json` are completed, you can use the batch artwork generator for testing purposes.
+The **Batch Artwork Generator** tool streamlines the creation of multiple previews.
+It allows you to specify the number of previews and their dimensions, generates them efficiently, and provides an option to download all images as a ZIP file.

+#### Features

+- **Batch Generation:** Create multiple artworks in one go.
+- **Customizable Image Size:** Define the width and height for each image.
+- **Progress Monitoring:** Visual progress bar to track generation.
+- **Download as ZIP:** Easily download all generated images together.

+#### How to Use

+1. **Open the Generator:**
+   - Navigate to `batch-generator.html` in your browser.
+Ensure it's served from a local server.

+2. **Configure Parameters:**
+   - **Batch Size:** Enter the number of artworks you wish to generate.
+   - **Image Size:** Specify the desired size in pixels.

+3. **Start Generation:**
+   - Click the **Start Batch** button.
+The progress bar will indicate the generation status.

+4. **Download Images:**
+   - Once completed, click the **Download All as ZIP** button to download all generated artworks.

 ### Creating Dynamic Artworks